Kelly Dombroski: Honours and awards

-In 2021 Dombroski secured one of Aotearoa New Zealand’s nationally competitive five-year Rutherford Discovery Fellowships, awarded by Royal Society Te Apārangi for her programme “Transitioning to Caring Economies through Transformative Community Investments”.
+Dombroski received a 2024 Marsden award to lead the project "Reduce, reuse, repair: what motivates us to create less waste?".
+In 2021, Dombroski secured one of Aotearoa New Zealand's nationally competitive five-year Rutherford Discovery Fellowships, awarded by Royal Society Te Apārangi for her programme "Transitioning to Caring Economies through Transformative Community Investments".

 The University of Canterbury recognised her teaching with a Teaching Excellence Award in 2020, praising the way she integrates bicultural competence and research-led pedagogy in large undergraduate courses.
-Earlier, the College of Science named her its Emerging Researcher of the Year (2017), and the New Zealand Geographical Society presented her with the President’s Award for Emerging Researcher in Geography the same year.
+Earlier, the College of Science named her its Emerging Researcher of the Year (2017), and the New Zealand Geographical Society presented her with the President's Award for Emerging Researcher in Geography the same year.

 Selected works (most cited)

 Dombroski’s scholarship on diverse and caring economies is widely cited.
 Notable contributions include her co-authored opening to The Handbook of Diverse Economies, which has become a touchstone for post-capitalist research, and field-defining articles on community economies, care and disaster recovery.